yuriy-chumak/ol/extensions/FFI.md

 # FFI olvm Extension

-An FFI (Foreign Function Interface) is an OLVM (Otus Lisp Vurtual Machine) extension by which a program written in Ol (Otus Lisp) can call routines or make use of services provided by the OS (Operation System) or thirdparty libraries.
+FFI (Foreign Function Interface) is an OLVM (Otus Lisp Virtual Machine) extension by which a program written in Ol (Otus Lisp) can call routines or make use of services provided by the OS (Operation System) or third-party libraries.

-For example, you can use Sqlite library without including support for that library in Olvm.
+For example, you can use Sqlite library without including support for it directly in olvm nor writing any C code.

 ### Glossary

-* `value` is an integer number fits in machine word,
+* `value` is an integer number fits in olvm word (machine word minus 8 bits),
+  - -16777215 .. +16777215 integers for 32-bit machines,
+  - -72057594037927935 .. +72057594037927935 integers for 64-bit machines,
+  - #true, #false, #null, other olvm constants.
-* `reference` is any other Ol object (big and floating point numbers, strings, vectors, etc.),
+* `reference` is any other Ol object (big and floating point numbers, strings, vectors, functions, etc.),
 * `callable` is a special formed Ol function that can be called from the external (native) code.

 We use some common names for types in tables:
   * `integer-types` means type-enum+, type-enum-, type-int+, and type-int-.
-  * `number-types` means integer-types, type-rational, type-inexact, and type-complex
+  * `number-types` means integer-types, type-rational, type-inexact, and type-complex.
   * `string-types` means type-string, type-string-wide, and type-string-dispatch.
-  * `structure-type` means list (possibly a tree) of structure types in consistent order.
+  * `structure-type` means a list (possibly with nested lists) of structure types in consistent order.

-You can get the type of Ol object using `type` function (`(type -12)` produces 32), you can get type name for integer type value using `typename` function (`(typename 32)` produces 'type-enum-).
+You can get the type of any Ol object using `type` function (`(type -12)` produces 32), you can get type name for any type value using `typename` function (`(typename 32)` produces 'type-enum-).

 ### Limitations

-* no *half precision floating point* support yet
+* no *half precision floating point* support yet,
-* no *quad-word integer* support yet
+* no *quad-word integer* support yet,
-* no *structures by value* support yet
-* no *unions* in *structures* support yet
+* no *unions* in *structures* support yet.

 ## TOC
 * [Basic example](#basic-example)